Hisaronu Travel Guide

 The nightlife of Hisaronu is legendary on the 'Turquoise Coast', its clubs and pubs rocking until the early hours during the summer season.
 Holidaymakers will find everything from Turkish theme nights to British soccer, 60s discos or full-on nightclubs.
 Most clubs are centred around the main street of town.

 There is no need to spend all day lying on the beautiful Oludeniz beach, or beside the hotel pool (unless this is the option you prefer).
 Hisaronu is packed with opportunities to get out and about.
-Most popular activities are paragliding from Babadag Mountain to land on the beach; canoeing down the Xanthos river to Patara; pitching paintballs in the pine forests; visiting the bazaar in nearby Fethiye; taking a glass-bottom boat trip; taking a day trip to the Greek island of Rhodes; and an excursion to the 'ghost town' of Kayakoy.
-Watersports are popular, including scuba diving and waterskiing.
+Most popular activities are paragliding from Babadag Mountain to land on the beach, canoeing down the Xanthos river to Patara, pitching paintballs in the pine forests, visiting the bazaar in nearby Fethiye, taking a glass-bottom boat trip or a day trip to the Greek island of Rhodes, or an excursion to the ghost town of Kayakoy.
+Watersports like scuba diving and waterskiing are popular.

 During the summer months the beaches can be a little crowded so it's best to secure a spot early.